Updated COVID-19 Protocols as of 9-11-22

 Sunday Worship & Sunday School

 Sunday School is being offered to all age groups.

 We will evaluate how we conduct weddings and funerals as the need arises depending on the safety recommendations of the moment.
 We will work with families to create a plan that honors their loved one, honors their grieving process, and keeps everyone safe.

 Our Administration Committee will communicate with our outside groups about meeting requirements and timelines for reopening.

 Looking Ahead Long Term

 Although there is still a lot about the future we do not know, we believe we can anticipate these things:

-- Our staff and church leadership are prepared and poised to take on these new challenges.
-They have been working together for the past three months to ensure the safety of our congregation and to bring PCO’s ministry to life in new ways.
+Our staff and church leadership are prepared and poised to take on these new challenges.
+They have been working together for the past two years to ensure the safety of our congregation and to bring PCO’s ministry to life in new ways.
 With the help of God, may our church continue to be a beacon of hope and a touchstone of care for all who encounter us.

 In hope and love,

 PCO Session and